aiwaiwa/playground/README.md

 Any line beginning with a `|` character is a comment line.

 Empty line or several empty lines mean separation between the blocks.
+Comment lines do not contribute to block separations.

 Every block consist of: